Unlocked

 The world is changing, but let’s face it: these are truly exciting times.
 The world we live in today is not only vastly different from the world of just 10 short years ago, it’s changing so rapidly that in the next 10 years we’ll likely produce things it previously took us 100 years (or more) to do and find ourselves doing things we haven’t even conceived yet.

-The Internet In 2010: Interestingly enough, Yahoo tried to arrange a deal to use Google’s search results again in 2009, only to cancel the deal after regulatory pushback.
+The Internet In 2013: Interestingly enough, Yahoo tried to arrange a deal to use Google’s search results again in 2009, only to cancel the deal after regulatory push back.
 Currently Yahoo and MSN are a very distant 2nd and 3rd in the highly lucrative search business.

 The Internet In 2000: The United States and Asia each had approximately 110 million internet users.